Configuration

 Arguments:

-• docker_daemon_url (str): The url of the daemon to use for this target
+• docker_daemon_url (str): url of the daemon to use for this target

 Used by: